Tianxzzz/Conda/README.md

 ## Modified models

 Since Conda needs to perform diffusion on the historical neighbor sequence of a target node, we made some modifications to the model implemented in DyGFormer.
 Although the original model can also use conda, it essentially only allows diffusion after computing all node embeddings, which means the diffusion sequence length is equivalent to the entire set of neighbors.
 By using the modified model, Conda can more effectively control the sequence length for diffusion.
-The modified models are in the file ```models_for_diffusion```
+The modified models are in the file ```models_for_diffusion```.

 ## Model Training